xogusrns123/Helix-ASPLOS25/artifact_evaluation/ae_readme.md

 The next step is to generate the model placement for the cluster.
 Different from the previous two groups of experiments, we only deploy LLaMA-2 70B in this 42-node cluster.
 Run the following commands to generate model placements using different model placement methods.
-Notice that before running Helix's MILP-based model placement planner, you need to remove the `./layout_llama70b/ilp` directories, which currently contains the result we get.
+Notice that before running Helix's MILP-based model placement planner, you need to empty the `./layout_llama70b/ilp` directory, which currently contains the result we get.
 We suggest moving them to a backup place if you want to compare your results with ours.
+You can restore the directory after you have finished evaluation on Helix's model placement planner.

 Also, for `llama70b`, you need to run `swarm` before running Helix's MILP model placement planner, as we bootstrap the solver with `swarm`'s solution.

 > **Notes:** The default limited license for Gurobi has a size limit on the MILP problem.
 The size
 > of the MILP problem for LLaMA 70B on this 42-node cluster exceeds the limit.
 Gurobi will refuse